tylerjchuba/soar-behaviors/README.md

 # Git Workflows & Procedures
 ## Standard
-To being working on a test case, create a new branch based off of master that's named after the playbook that you're working on.
+To begin working on a test case, create a new branch based on master that's named after the playbook that you're working on.
 ~~~bash
 git checkout -b <my_playbook_name>
 ~~~

-Once completed with your changes, or you're wanting to share your code with others you need to push your local changes to this repository.
+Once completed with your changes, or you want to share your code with others you need to push your local changes to this repository.
 You need to start by telling Git which files you would like to send upstream.
 You can do this using the **git add** command.
 Do this command for each file you want to include in your commit.

 ~~~bash
 git add features/<my_playbook_name>.feature